-The study should also assess the impact of greater access of Warsaw Pact diplomats and citizens to the Hampton Roads area, and their technical capability to collect intelligence regardless of the access by Polish merchant vessels.
+The study should also assess the impact of greater access of Warsaw Pact diplomats and citizens to the Hampton Roads area, and their technical capability to collect intelligence regardless of the access by Polish merchant vessles.
 Finally, since Polish merchant vessels were regular carriers at Hampton Roads prior to 1972, when East-West relations were at a low ebb, the report should summarize the security measures that were in effect prior to 1972, identifying those which could be usefully applied to today's vastly changed situation.

-Finally, as part of this review, the Intelligence Community, joined by Coast Guard Intelligence, should provide a thorough threat assessment of the current and future capability, practices, and likelihood of Polish merchant vessels to conduct espionage at Hampton Roads, was well as the U.S. ability to detect such activity.
+Finally, as part of this review, the Intelligence Community, joined by Coast Guard Intelligence, should provide a thorough threat assessment of the current and future capability, practices, and likelihood of Polish merchant Vessels to conduct espionage at Hampton Roads, as well as the U.S. ability to detect such activity.

-The Secretaries of Defense and Transportation shall report to the Committee the results of this review no later than six months after the enactment of the intelligence authorization bill.
+The Secretaries of Defense and Transportation shall report to the Committee the results of this review no later than June 1, 1991.